Area-minimizing horizontal graphs with low-regularity in the sub-Finsler Heisenberg group $\mathbb{H}^1$: Introduction

-On the other hand, the situation for intrinsic graphs is completely different since their associated area functional is not convex.
-Indeed Danielli, Garofalo, Nhieu in \cite{MR2405158} discovered that the family of graphs $u_{\alpha}(x,t)=\tfrac{\alpha x t}{1+2\alpha x^2}$ for $\alpha>0 $ are area-stationary but \emph{unstable}.
+are area-stationary but \emph{unstable}.
 In \cite{MR2455341}, Monti, Serra Cassano and Vittone provided an example of an area-minimizing intrinsic graph of regularity $C^{1/2}(\rr^2)$ that is an intrinsic cone.
 Therefore the Euclidean threshold of dimension $n=8$ fails in the sub-Riemannian setting.
 In \cite{MR2333095}, Barone Adesi, Serra Cassano and Vittone classified complete $C^2$ area-stationary intrinsic graphs.
 Later Danielli, Garofalo, Nhieu and Pauls in \cite{MR2648078} showed that a $C^2$ complete stable embedded minimal surface in $\hh^1$ with empty characteristic set must be a plane.
 In \cite{MR3406514} Galli and Ritoré proved that a complete, oriented and stable area-stationary $C^1$ surface without singular points is a vertical plane.
 Later, Nicolussi Golo and Serra Cassano \cite{MR3984100} showed that Euclidean Lipschitz stable area-stationary intrinsic graphs are vertical planes.
 Recently, Giovannardi and Ritoré \cite{2021arXiv210502179G} showed that in the Heisenberg group $\hh^1$ with a sub-Finsler~structure, a complete, stable, Euclidean Lipschitz surface without singular points is a vertical plane and Young \cite{2021arXiv210508890Y} proved that a ruled area-minimizing entire intrinsic graph in $\hh^1$ is a vertical plane by introducing a family of deformations of graphical strips based on variations of a vertical curve.

-In this note, we provide examples of entire perimeter-minimizing horizontal graphs for a fixed but arbitrary left invariant sub-Finsler structure in the first Heisenberg group $\hh^1$.
+In this note, we provide examples of entire perimeter-minimizing $t$-graphs for a fixed but arbitrary left-invariant sub-Finsler structure in the first Heisenberg group $\hh^1$.
 Our examples are inspired by the corresponding sub-Riemannian ones in \cite{MR2448649}.
-Of particular interest are the conical examples invariant by the non-isotropic dilations of $\hh^1$.
+Of particular interest are the conical examples, invariant by the non-isotropic dilations of $\hh^1$.
 In the sub-Riemannian case these examples were investigated in \cite{MR4307010} and \cite{MR2448649}.